davis-hoover/ocpi.osp.hitech-global/hdl/platforms/zrf8_48dr/guide/OpenCPI_zrf8_48dr_Developers_Guide.rst

 #.
 Perform the

 #.
-Be sure that the :ref:`dev-Install-and-Deploy-with-CP-enabled-label` section has been implemented, specifically the **Populate the sd-card artifacts** step.
+Be sure that the :ref:`dev-Install-and-Deploy-with-CP-enabled` section has been implemented, specifically the **Populate the sd-card artifacts** step.

 #.
-Execute the :ref:`dev-Boot-ZRF8-label` section.
+Execute the :ref:`dev-Boot-ZRF8` section.

 #.
 To setup ``Standalone mode`` properly to target the ``pattern_capture_asm`` bitstream.
 For the next step (Execute the Standalone Mode setup section)  edit the ``mysetup.sh`` script as follows: